Last Updated November, 2021

 What to do: Spring in Kyiv is time for endless walks around the city, riverboat tours, different excursions, biking, rollerblading, and parks explorations.

 Kyiv has so many gorgeous parks.
-If this is the time of the year when you are visiting Kyiv, don’t miss St. Sophia Cathedral and Kyiv-Pechersk Lavra (for instance on this fascinating tour of secret rooftops in Kyiv Pechersk Lavra), as well as Kyiv botanical gardens, where you can admire the blooming magnolia and lilacs.
+If this is the time of the year when you are visiting Kyiv, don’t miss St. Sophia Cathedral and Kyiv-Pechersk Lavra with its secret rooftops, as well as Kyiv botanical gardens, where you can admire the blooming magnolia and lilacs.

 Kyiv in March